Ancient Iliad Fragment in Roman Mummy Could Redefine Literary Value in Art Market

 3. Guildhall Manuscript Sale: In 2021, the sale of a 15th-century manuscript soared to $2.5 million at Christie’s, marking a 75% increase from pre-auction estimates.
 This unforeseen escalation exemplifies how market trends can rapidly shift when high-profile artifacts enter circulation.

 4. The Gutenberg Bible: Known for fetching tens of millions in auctions, the Gutenberg Bible has set a precedent for valuation in literary artifacts.
 In 2021, one edition sold for over $5.3 million.
-This historic sale highlights a growing collector interest poised to be revitalized by the Iliad fragment’s auction.
+This historic sale highlights a growing collector interest poised to be revitalized by the Iliad fragment’s auction, mirroring some of the dynamics outlined in 5 Reasons Micron Technology Will Dominate Over Samsung Amid Strike.

 The fragment’s potential auction value and its implications for future sales challenge the conventional bidding paradigm, suggesting major shifts in the valuation processes employed by companies like Sotheby’s and Christie’s.